dandeliondeathray/niancat-haskell/README.md

 ## Building for production

-1. `docker build . -t niancat-haskell` builds an application image.
+1. `docker build . -t niancat-haskell` builds an image.
 This also downloads the world; however, unless you make package changes, the long-running steps will be cached.